helenebech/photo-app/A2_response_to_criteria.md

 - **How does your application ensure data consistency if the app suddenly stops?:** The application is effectively stateless, since the state of the application is stored in cloud storages such as MongoDB and S3.
 Losing queues for example would only impact performance and not the functionality of the application.
 - **Relevant files:**
     -

+### Graceful handling of persistent connections

+- **Type of persistent connection and use:** [eg. server-side-events for progress reporting]
+- **Method for handling lost connections:** [eg. client responds to lost connection by reconnecting and indicating loss of connection to user until connection is re-established ]
+- **Relevant files:**

 ### Core - Authentication with Cognito